pushdev-code/html-tutorial/3-semantic-html/index.md

 ![DOM](https://user-images.githubusercontent.com/36536646/79254810-e69dc380-7e4a-11ea-9f5e-75c6b8efec0b.png)

 3. Push the changes to your local copy of the repo.
-Remember to invite pushdev-code to tour repo as collaborator
+Remember to invite pushdev-code to your repo as collaborator

 ## Source